intlr/test-double-go/README.md

 # Test Double

-Gerard Meszaros introduced the differences between test types in his _xUnit Test Patterns_ book published in May 2007.
+Gerard Meszaros introduced the differences between test objects in his _xUnit Test Patterns_ book published in May 2007.

 The generic term he used to define a simplified version of an object or